vparrello/FIG-Bioinformatics-Course/2_Hammers/2.1_Hammers-as-Genetic-Barcodes/Genetic-Barcodes-Exercise-2_New-Genome.md

 python Code/cmd_tsv_select_columns.py genome_id seed_dna | Code/hammer_creator.py -K 20 > Data/rep10.hammers.tbl
 ```

-3. We now need to compare the `MysteryGenome1.fna` to your set of hammers.
-Ask Grimoire to make another program.
-One that will read a sequence, make a 20mer, compare it with the set, and then add to a counter every time it has a match.
-Paste this code into `Code/hammer_compare.py`.
+3. We now need to compare the DNA sequences in `MysteryGenome1.fna` to your set of hammers.

-6. Add `Code/hammer_compare.py` to your framework from Step 3.
-If you need help, ask Grimoire to adjust the format to include all the programs.
+Ask Grimoire to write a program that will:

+    * Accept a mandatory TSV "hammers" filename as an argument.

+    * Skip the header-line of the hammer-file and then read the first and second columns into a dictionary as a `hammer` and `genome_id`, respectively.

+    * Determine the Kmer-length `K` of the hammers from the hammers dictionary.<br>
+    (NOTE: all the hammers in the file will have the same length.)

+    * Use BioPython to read the sequences of the genome from `STDIN`.

+    * For each sequence, extract all possible Kmers, and if a Kmer is a hammer,
+    increment the score for its associated `genome_id`; then repeat this operation
+    on the reverse-complement of that sequence, since a gene can face in either direction.

+    * Print out a TSV file of the `genome_ids` found and their associated scores,
+    sorted by decreasing score.

+    * Finally, please translate the python code into pseudocode.

+6. Once Grimoire is done, please paste its pseudocode and code into `Code/hammer_compare.py` and save it as usual.

 7. Run your script on the `MysteryGenome1.fna`.
-You should have a count print out of how many hammers were hit for each representative.
-Take the top number as your result.
+The result should be a table of representative genome-IDs followed by how many hammers from that representative hit the "Mystery Genome".
+Take the genome-ID with the top number of hits as the most probable representative for the "Mystery Genome".

 Congratulations!
-You have created the genetic barcodes from the PheS SOUR for the 511145.12 genome.
-We need to do the same for the rest of the representative genome set and see how the counts differ.
-Please complete the hammers for all of the representative genomes so that you are prepared for the next exercise.
+You have constructed the genetic barcodes for the PheS SOUR for the set of `rep10` representative genomes, and then used them to identify the `rep10` genome `511145.12` as the most likely representative for your "Mystery Genome"!

 ### Self Check

 Below are the list of genomes in the representative genome set.
 Use the counts for the mystery genome to check your work.

-Mystery Genome should be 511145.12 Escherichia coli str.
+The "Mystery Genome" should have `511145.12` "Escherichia coli str.
 K-12 substr.
-MG1655
+MG1655" as its highest-scoring representative genome.